 Activities to expect while in this Park are fishing on the shores of Lake Kariba where the tigerfish, endemic species to River Zambezi are found making this Park an ideal spot for anglers.
 Game viewing, boat and canoe trips, birding, and nature walks are also offered in the Park.

-Where to stay at Matusadona National park
+Where to stay at Matusadona National Park

 Much as there are few places to stay, the few ones will never disappoint and the best ones include Changa Safari Camp, Bumi Hills Safari Lodge, Musango Safari Camp, Spurwing Island Safari Lodge, and Rhino Safari Camp.
-There are also several Campsites that include the Sanyati, Tashinga, Changachirere Campsites, and other un-developed Bush Camps at Kanjedza and Jenje that accommodate up to 10 guests per Camp.
+There are also several Campsites including the Sanyati, Tashinga, Changachirere Campsites, and other un-developed Bush Camps at Kanjedza and Jenje that accommodate up to 10 guests per Camp.

 How to get there